How Painful is Dental Implant Surgery

 If excessive discomfort persists after the 10-day point, it is important for patients to contact a dental professional immediately.
 Prolonged pain may be a sign that the implant site has become infected.
 If this is the case, the dental professional will need to act quickly to save the implant.

-Check out what others are saying about our dental services on Yelp: Dental Implant Surgery in Houston, TX.
+Check out what others are saying about our dental services on Google: Dental Implant Surgery in Houston, TX.

 Conclusion